Skip to content

 Other considerations

-You might need to handle other considerations like tax revenue, passthrough fees, amortization granularity, and catch-up revenue.
-You can further set up Revenue Recognition so Stripe can handle it for you.
+You might need to handle other considerations such as tax revenue, passthrough fees, amortization granularity, and catch-up revenue.
+You can further set up revenue recognition so Stripe can handle it for you.

 Recognize tax revenue from third-party solutions